noxan/chatgpt-plugin-template/README.md

 ./scripts/run.sh
 ```

-Or alternatively if you have virtual environment enabled.
+Or alternatively if you have the virtual environment enabled.

 ```bash
 python main.py
 ```

 If everything works you can view the plugin manifest in your browser at [http://127.0.0.1:8000/.well-known/ai-plugin.json](http://127.0.0.1:8000/.well-known/ai-plugin.json).

+## Installation

+1. Open [ChatGPT](https://chat.openai.com/) in your browser (requires [plugin access](https://openai.com/waitlist/plugins))
+2. In the top central `Model` dropdown select `Plugins (ALPHA)` (if you do not see this option you do not have plugin access yet)
+3. Click the `Plugins` dropdown on the right and select `Plugin store`, which opens a popup
+4. Select `Develop your own plugin` on the bottom left
+5. Enter `localhost:8000` in the `Domain` field and click `Find manifest file`

+Tip: You can enable the plugin devtools in the bottom left `Settings` menu item.

 ## Documentation